 Please, I advise you, every person, especially men…go to see your doctor.
-Go to see a vascular doctor who is certified like these doctors…Dr. Kerr and Dr. Wright at The Vein & Vascular Institute.”
+Go to see a vascular doctor who is certified like these doctors…Dr. Kerr and Dr. Wright at The Vein and Vascular Institute of Tampa.”

-If you are male and over the age of 40, take the advice of Hector.
-Schedule a vascular consultation with a board certified vascular surgeon to make sure you haven’t started to develop a potentially fatal aortic aneurysm.
+If you are male and over the age of 40, take Hector’s advice.
+Talk to your doctor about having an aneurysm screening to make sure you haven’t started to develop a potentially fatal aortic aneurysm.

 When discovered at its early stages, aortic aneurysm repair can be performed using minimally invasive surgical procedures that require a very small incision and offer quick recovery time.

 However, as Hector describes, if discovered at its later stages, Abdominal Aortic Aneurysm Repair may require open chest surgery which is much more involved and requires several weeks of recovery.

-Give us a call at (813) 999-3992 to schedule a vascular consultation with our Board Certified Vascular Surgeons in Riverview, FL to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.
+Give us a call at (813) 999-3992 to schedule a vascular consultation with our Board Certified Vascular Surgeons in Riverview to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.